gnuton/RagBag/Docs/javascript.md

 // this creates by default a prototype.
 Cat.prototype; // prints out Cat{}

-// let create an new instance
-var tom = new Cat("tom")
+// let s create a new instance var tom = new Cat("tom")

 // if we set a field or method into the Cat.prototype that will be available to tom and other derived objects